Middle-aged, unattached man wants sex but not intimacy

 Dear Dr Milrod:

-My issue is one of being turned on more by the hunt/chase of the opposite sex rather then the actual act of sex.
+My issue is one of being turned on more by the hunt/chase of the opposite sex rather than the actual act of sex.
 I have a hard time getting into serious long-term relationships, not because I don’t want to be in them, but for a reason I can’t quite understand.
 When people initially meet and begin to date, there is that mutual attraction between them with the flirting, the teasing, and the posibility of the unknown.
 A few dates go by and things become more and more physical – you finally have sex.
 Say the two of you decide that this is the beginning of a relationship that neither of you expected, but you feel like it could be something you both could enjoy, so you go for it.
 For me this is where the problem begins.
 Things start to go sour, and the whole thing eventually implodes and you both go your separate ways.
 It’s a rut I can’t get out of; there is nothing else for me.
 Should I start over with someone else?
 It sure feels like it.

 Geoff, 42